-- Consider coming off birth control for a while to see if your cycle comes back as normal.
-Depending on which type of birth control you use, this can take anywhere between being fertile again pretty much instantly, to over a year.
-You can track your cycle in your calendar or by using an app.
-Don't forget to use condoms if you're not ready to get pregnant straight away! - You can do the full Grip test with a discount once you've been off birth control for at least 3 cycles.
-Use code RETEST120 for the discount, and we'll be able to tell you more about your risk of ovulation and thyroid issues. - Has your partner been tested?
+- Track your ovulation, for example with the use of ovulation tests.
+You're only fertile for 48 hours every cycle, and what day you ovulate is different for everyone.
+We also recommend using a tracking calendar, like an app or diary.
+This will help you understand when to have sex once you're ready to get pregnant, and optimises your chances. - Has your partner been tested?
 50% of fertility problems for straight couples originate from the man.
 If you have a male partner, encourage him to take a sperm test.
 Your partner's diet has impact on the long term health of your baby, and so it's worth encouraging him to start eating healthy, cutting back on alcohol, and to stop smoking, too. - Cliche but true: eating healthy, quit smoking, and reducing stress all have a positive impact on your chances to get pregnant.